marthehe/book-worm/readme.md

 # Book-Worm App
 An apllication created with *create-react-app* and Google's Books API that allows you to:
 - Type in a query and display a list of books matching it.
-- Check each book's information (title, book's author and picture of the book).
+- Check each book's information (title, the book's author and picture of the book).
-- Navigate from each book to modal with addidtional infomation about the book(publishing company, publication date, description).
+- Navigate from each book to modal with additional information about the book(publishing company, publication date, description).

 The application is composed of the following components:
 *  App - the primary (root) component for managing all Book-Worm and underlying component state.